Caltiki – The Immortal Monster: Cast

+Credits from the British Film Institute collections, Italian Gothic Horror Films: 1957–1969, Riccardo Freda: The Life and Works of a Born Filmmaker, and Mario Bava: All the Colors of the Dark.

+Influences

+In an interview on the film's 2017 Blu-Ray release, critic and film scholar Kim Newman noted the influence of American film The Blob and British film The Quatermass Xperiment.
+All three films center on an amorphous, blob-like alien monster that grows exponentially by consuming matter, and Quatermass involves a human villain scarred by an encounter with the creature who mutates over the course of the film.

 Production

 Background and development

 After the release of I Vampiri, director Riccardo Freda took on another new genre, the science fiction film, with his next genre film Caltiki - The Immortal Monster.
 Very few sound films in Italy were science fiction films at this point, with Sergio Corbucci's comedy film Baracca e burattini made in 1954 and Steno's Totò nella luna and The Day the Sky Exploded from 1958.
 Caltiki was produced by Nello Santi for Galatea Film, who were interested in exploring new genres of film after the success of Hercules (1957), and produced Caltiki with foreign markets in mind.
 Although not mentioned in any credits or ministerial papers, European sources list the involvement of the French company Climax Film in the production.

-Prints of the U.S. version of the film credit it as a "Samuel Schneider presentation", leading to some sources speculating that the film was an Italian-American co-production.
+Prints of the U.S. version of the film credit it as a "Samuel Schneider presentation", leading to some sources speculating that the film was an Italian-American co-production, though this appears to be a fictious credit for marketing purposes.